London Roof Extension | Harcombe | North London

-As a modern interpretation of the traditional London Roof the butterfly roof provides a unique architectural language for a rear extension.
-Avoiding the mundane typical rear extension the roof form is expressed internally as exposed timber joists.
+As a modern interpretation of the traditional London Roof, the butterfly roof provides a unique language for a rear extension.
+Avoiding the mundane typical rear extension the roof form is expressed as exposed timber joists.
 This provides a dynamic architectural feature and adds a natural warmth to the new space.
-The new roof construction known as a warm roof construction avoids the traditional cold roof construction to provide a highly efficient thermally insulated roof construction; a single ply polymeric roof membrane replaces the traditional slate tile and timber battens to provide a relatively lightweight and uniform roof construction.
-To the West a large hexagonal glass window frames views of the small urban garden.
+The new roof construction is known as a warm roof construction.
+The roof membrane replaces traditional slate tile to provide a lightweight roof construction.
+To the West, a large hexagonal glass window frames views of the small urban garden.

-The living room is typically located to the front of these houses.
-The reconfiguration work involves the kitchen being moved from the rear of the house and is located between the new living room.
+The living room is located to the front of these houses.
+The reconfiguration work involved the kitchen being moved from the rear of the house and is located between the new living room.
 The dining room has moved to the bay fronted room to the front of the house.
 A new large galley kitchen provides an open plan connection between the living room and dining room.
-The dining room is now perfectly orientated for breakfast in the early morning with the sun rising from the East and the new living room benefits from views of the garden and the setting sun in the evening.
+The dining room is orientated for breakfast in the early morning.
+The new living room benefits from views of the garden and the setting sun in the evening.

-Other works to the house involved the conversion of the original roof space to provide a traditional loft conversion which added a new floor of accommodation for guests.
-A dedicated wet-room shower room has been cleverly located on the top floor landing to avoid losing bedroom space and allows the top floor a certain degree of self-sufficency.
-The house originally configured as a three bedroom house now provides five bedrooms.
+Other works to the house involve the conversion of the original roof space.
+A traditional loft conversion adds a new floor of accommodation to the top of the house.
+A dedicated wet-room shower room has added to the top floor landing.
+The house was a three bedroom house now provides five bedrooms.

-As part of the refurbishments the entire house has been rewired with new plumbing throughout.
-Each room has been provided with hardwired CAT 5 data connectivity which has reduced the reliance on a poor wi-fi signal quality through thick Victorian walls.
+As part of the refurbishments, the entire house has been rewired with new plumbing throughout.
+Each room has been provided with hard-wired CAT 5 data connectivity.